-It is commendable to consider the optimum means of delivering the flu vaccination programme, particularly with the COVID-19 pandemic situation in mind.
+It is commendable to consider the optimum means of delivering vaccination programmes, and where those will be administered.
 The delivery of vaccinations outside the practice may be an option but careful consideration is needed as this presents particular challenges.

 Full and detailed consideration of the potential for patient safety issues arising in providing care in this way is needed.
 For example, what steps can be taken to ensure the environment is suitably hygienic and that the surroundings and equipment are appropriate for delivery of care?
 You should also bear in mind any potential adverse patient reactions, such as a vasovagal or anaphylactic episodes, and how those would be safely managed when providing care outside the practice.
 The safe transportation and storage of vaccinations must also be considered.

 Confidentiality considerations would be required to ensure steps are taken to protect a patient’s right to privacy avoiding the risk of care delivery being witnessed or overheard by others when interacting with patients outside your usual consulting rooms.